intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

   what trust roots would be appropriate.
-Some application-network element interaction designs have focused on information (such as ECN bits) that is distributed openly within a path, but there are limited examples of designs with secure information exchange with specific nodes.
+Some application-network element interaction designs have focused on information (such as ECN bits) that is distributed openly within a path, but there are limited examples of designs with secure information exchange with specific network elements or endpoints.

 * The use of path signals for reducing the effects of denial-of-service attacks, e.g., in the form of modern "source